 If you want to lose weight with intermittent fasting, combining it with keto is a way to lose weight faster.

 The improved fat-burning abilities of intermittent fasting with ketosis and lower insulin levels enable you to reach or maintain a healthier body weight faster.

 Moreover, you can break a weight loss plateau more quickly this way.

 Intermittent fasting also trains the body to get used to absorbing the calories of a day in a shorter time frame, which sometimes relieves your digestion and improves gut health.

-When you are used to intermittent fasting and keto, you relearn only to eat when you are hungry.
+When you are used to intermittent fasting and keto, you relearn to eat when hungry.
 Accordingly, appetite is often learned and therefore tied to standard meal times.